szymonmaszke/torchtraining/README.md

 ## Tutorials

-See tutorials to get a grasp or what's the fuss is all about:
+See tutorials to get a grasp of what's the fuss is all about:

 - [__Introduction__](https://colab.research.google.com/drive/19oI8RlpDT9JZnkW8BbFzrLL1Wse6wD5G?usp=sharing) - quick tour around functionalities with CIFAR100 classification
 and `tensorboard`.